suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Washington-Bike-Demand-Prediction/blob/main/images/KNN%20Performance.png"/>

 [__Decision Tree Regressor__](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html) - This model also performs well and its performance is comparable to that of deep neural networks.
-Depending on the device (Server, Mobile and so on) that we use to deploy, we can switch to various models based on their performance and latency.
+Depending on the device (Server, Mobile, and so on) that we use to deploy, we can switch to various models based on their performance and latency.

 <img src = "https://github.com/suhasmaddali/Washington-Bike-Demand-Prediction/blob/main/images/Decision%20Tree%20Performance.png"/>

 [__Gradient Boosting Regressor__](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html) - Gradient boosted decision trees (GBDT) also does a good job in identifying and predicting the demand for bikes during different times of the day.
-The performance is quite comparable to that of decision tree regressor as shown in the figure below.
+The performance is quite comparable to that of the decision tree regressor as shown in the figure below.

 <img src = "https://github.com/suhasmaddali/Washington-Bike-Demand-Prediction/blob/main/images/GBDT%20Performance.png"/>

-[__Linear Regression__](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) - Below is the performance plot of linear regression model.
+[__Linear Regression__](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) - Below is the performance plot of a linear regression model.
 Since the model is less complex, there is a higher chance that there could be bias in the model.
 This could be seen as there is not a straight line between the predictions and the true labels.

 <img src = "https://github.com/suhasmaddali/Washington-Bike-Demand-Prediction/blob/main/images/LR%20Performance.png"/>